 Ambassador Damptey Asare is a career diplomat with over twenty-four years experience in the Ghana Foreign Service.
 He has served at Ghana’s Missions in Moscow, London and New York.
 While serving in New York he was a negotiator for Group of 77 and China on a number of Resolutions and represented the Ghana Permanent Mission in New York on the UN Secretary General Advisory Board on the UN Democracy Fund (UNDEF) and the UN Population Award Committee.

-Natalia is a member of the One Health High-level Expert Panel.
+Natalia Cediel, One Health High-level Expert Panel Member

 She is a Veterinarian, with an MSc Public Health and a PhD Veterinary Sciences, with fourteen years of experience working in multi-disciplinary health teams, on veterinary public health education and epidemiologic research in zoonoses.
 Her current work is focused on gender-based One Health, the implementation of a one health approach for rabies in Colombia and Latin America, risk perception of zoonoses and setting priorities for surveillance, prevention and control of zoonoses in developing and developed countries.
 Natalia has created educational material to teach the One Health approach in veterinary programs in Latin America and supported One Health informed policy making.